Kodular/OldDocs/README.md

 # Makeroid Documentation

 Need some help with the components?
 Just looking around?
-Either way, the following docs will surely help you understand Makeroid better!
+Either way, the following docs will surely help you understand Makeroid better.

 For further help, please visit the [Makeroid Community](https://community.makeroid.io).